 After characterization, the actual Hanford radioactive tank waste samples will be processed according to the BNFL baseline flow sheet.
-Figures 2 shows a schematic of how each sample will be processed through the SRTC facilities.
-SRTC and PNNL are collaborating on many of the pretreatment and vitrification process development activities.
-PNNL's experiences with actual Hanford waste will be applied to the process development activities at SRTC.
+Figure 2 shows a schematic of how each sample will be processed through the SRTC facilities.
+SRTC and Battelle collaborated on many of the pretreatment and vitrification process development activities.
+Battelle's experiences with actual Hanford waste will be applied to the process development activities at SRTC.